Emma of Waldeck and Pyrmont: Early life

 Emma was born a princess of Waldeck and Pyrmont on 2 August 1858 in Arolsen Castle in Arolsen, the capital of the small German principality of Waldeck and Pyrmont.
 She was the fourth daughter of Georg Viktor, Prince of Waldeck and Pyrmont, and Princess Helena of Nassau-Weilburg.
 Her brother, Prince Friedrich I, was the last reigning prince of Waldeck and Pyrmont.
-Her sister, Princess Helena, was the wife of Prince Leopold, Duke of Albany, a son of Queen Victoria.
+Her sister, Princess Helena, was the wife of Prince Leopold, Duke of Albany, the youngest son of Queen Victoria.

 Her maternal grandfather was Wilhelm I, Duke of Nassau, a grandson of Princess Carolina of Orange-Nassau, through which she inherited a place in the line of succession to the Dutch Crown until 1887.

-Emma had a religious education from a very liberal minded pastor.
+Emma had a religious education from a very liberal-minded pastor.
 With her English governess, Emma studied crafts, drawing, and French literature.
 Her upbringing has been described as fairly informal, though with a focus on a sense of duty.
-She was given an interest for social work early on due to the charity work she became involved in already as young, and an interest for medical work due to the illness of her eldest sister, who suffered from tuberculosis.
-Emma was described as tactful, sensible and engaging.
+She was given an interest in social work early on due to the charity work she became involved in already as young, and an interest in medical work due to the illness of her eldest sister, who suffered from tuberculosis.
+Emma was described as tactful, sensible, and engaging.